phoenix5five/Business-Decision-Audit/README.md

 | Tailored Framework             | A custom decision-making framework designed to address your specific challenges.|
 | Actionable Steps               | Clear, practical steps to align your decisions with your stated goals.          |

 *Have questions?
-Reply directly to this form or email [your-email-here].
+Reply directly to this form or email [mzadecki@icloud.com].
 Let’s optimize your decision-making today.*

 ---